 Only US residents can download from that Amazon link, but the album is also available from iTunes.

-- there is 1 gas station in Skagway (at 2nd Avenue and State Street), priced at $4.557 per gallon as of April 6, 2013.
-It's much higher in Carcross, but you won't need to fuel up there.
+- there are 2 gas stations in Skagway (at 2nd Avenue and State Street, and 4th Avenue and Main Street).
+On February 26, 2019, it was $4.257 per gallon at 2nd/State.
+It's a bit higher in Carcross, but you won't need to fuel up there.

 - if you're coming up in May, you may want to know when the ice leaves Emerald Lake